aryang117/FreitR/README.md

 This app was created for a Project Exhibition held in 2019-2020.

 ### Goals
-  The goal for this app was to -
+  The goal with this app was to provide the following functionality to the user -
-  - Have User Accounts, so that users can be authenticated and verified, including profiles for the said users so that they can provide more details about themselves
+  - User Accounts, so that users can be authenticated and verified, including profiles for the said users so that they can provide more details about themselves
   - User Authentication.
   - Modify their Profile.
   - Allow Users to post jobs and search for them.